 - Make a port for your fishing rods by suspending two wire shelves from your garage ceiling about 5 feet apart, then threading the rods through the openings.
 Use shelves left over from a project or purchase a 4-foot-by-16-inch vinyl-coated wire shelf for less than $9, and saw it in half crosswise (or clip with bolt cutters) to make two 2-foot shelves.
 Snip additional wires where you need wider slots to accept pole handles or reels.

 With a little imagination, you won’t need specially designed storage to organize your tools.

 - Conveniently hang wrenches and bungee cords using an ordinary vinyl-coated wire tie-and-belt rack, available at big box stores; $8.

-- Metal tools cling to a magnetized rail, keeping items in view and easy to retrieve; $24.
+- Metal tools cling to a magnetized rail, keeping items in view and easy to retrieve; starting around $30.
 Simply screw the rail to wall studs to safely hold the weight of the tools (it’s an idea you may be drawn to.)

 - Cushion and protect tools by padding your toolbox drawers with a soft, non-slip liner.
 The open-weave design keeps moisture away and prevents tools from rolling around.
 Enough material to line eight average-size drawers is $15.
 Just cut the liner to length to fit and slip it into the drawer.

 - Organize small items — such as pencils, box cutters, and tape measures — by stashing them in electrical junction boxes; about $2 each (free if you have spares).
 Purchase a variety of sizes and shapes and secure them to studs or pegboard.

 Yard and Garden Gear